dbuenzli/vg/README.md

 cartesian plane to colors.
 The module provides combinators to define and compose these values.

-Renderers for PDF, SVG and the HTML canvas are distributed with the module.
+Renderers for PDF, SVG, Cairo and the HTML canvas are distributed with the module.
 An API allows to implement new renderers.

 Vg depends only on [Gg][1].
 The SVG renderer has no dependency, the